rsimeon22/hoops-hq/README.md

  - See real-time results to discover what the basketball community thinks.
  - Share your thoughts and discuss poll results with other fans.

+# Schedule
+ - Previous Day/Next Day has no function, just there for a visual

 # Pick 'Em